Skip to content

 • Exact values will depend on the configuration, as for coverage.

 • Origin: If the gene was added through one or more PanelApp panels, the PanelApp ID(s) and review status for the gene in each panel is shown here.
+The panel can be found on Genomics England PanelApp's webpages using the digits in the ID at the end of a panel URL, e.g. https://panelapp.genomicsengland.co.uk/panels/1207/.

 Tip

 Detailed information about SegDups (using the same data as GPB) can be found in the UCSC Genome Browser; open the link and turn on the Segmental Dups track under Repeats.
-Searching by the transcript reference or gene symbol will then give you an overview of any SegDups covering the area, including degree of homology.
+Searching by the transcript reference or gene symbol will give you an overview of any SegDups covering the area, including degree of homology.

 Submit a gene panel